pwdemars/UC_GA/README.md

 Features of the Kazarlis paper which are not yet included in this implementation include:

-- Fitness scaling: non-linear scaling of the fitness function to emphasise differences in low-cost schedules (e.g. log function).
 - Adaptation of operator probabilities: varying the operator probabilities over time may improve performance.
-- Roulette wheel sampling of genotypes
+This may include being able to determine premature convergence and correspondingly adjusting the mutation (promoting diversity) and crossover (promoting convergence).
+- Multi-point crossover